wentam/bottom-bracket/notes/misc.md

     * x86 is a dumb legacy platform and won't be relevant forever.
 * As the quantity of macros grows, it actually may start to make sense to make with-macros lazy - push dummy macros that compile and push tho real macro upon first call, masking the dummy.
     * But also might not be needed because we plan to be able to package precompiled macros with the .arrpb format.
+    * lazy with-macros means that the time at which you choose to expand the macro the first time potentially changes the behavior of the macro.
+I don't like this.
+        * Because of this I'm in favour of greedy macro definition.
+Seems more logically correct.
 * RISC-V assembler should not assume any extension, but enabled with args
     * When lowering IR to RISC-V, it should work fine without extensions but have slower codegen, because no SIMD etc
     * When lowering IR to RISC-V, take list of extensions.